Conservation Biology at the University of Maine

 Robert Steneck, Ph.D.
 (Johns Hopkins University, 1982), School of Marine Sciences.
 Marine benthic ecology, fisheries management.

 Joseph Zydlewski, Ph.D.
-(University of Massachusetts, Amherst, 1998), Maine Cooperative Fish and Wildlife Research Unit/Department of Wildlife Ecology.
+(University of Massachusetts, Amherst, 1998), Maine Cooperative Fish and Wildlife Research Unit/Department of Wildlife, Fisheries, and Conservation Biology.
 Physiology, behavior and ecology of migrating fish, impacts of invasive fish species, ecological responses to habitat fragmentation.